 What is a subscription legal practice?

-A subscription-based law firm offers clients legal services for a flat monthly fee.
+A subscription-based law firm offers clients legal services for a recurring, flat monthly fee.
 Clients “subscribe” to a legal services plan.
 Depending on the firm and plans available, clients benefit from services such as unlimited legal advice, document review, and business planning.

 In this way, subscription legal services build an ongoing relationship between the client and lawyer—without clients having to hire a full-time attorney.
 “It provides a better service for the client,” Kim explained.
 “The idea of the subscription is for people to be able to grow.”